-4 Challenges Facing Trump And Republicans When It Comes To Health Care
+4 Challenges Trump And Republicans Face When It Comes To Health Care

 What's more, Obama deeply understood this policy.
 Remember, most of the 2008 Democratic primary debates revolved around health care and mandates (which became Obama's greatest flip flop).
 Does Trump really understand what's being sold or does he just want to declare victory and put his name on it?
 So who is the messenger going to be — and who's going to arm members with the clarity and talking points they need?

-Trump has been a very effective messenger when it comes to being against Obamacare.
+Trump has been a very effective messenger when it comes to being against the Affordable Care Act, also known as Obamacare.
 That's the easy part.

 The challenge now is trying to sell something he wants people to be for.